Top 50 Bollywood Hit Songs of Shammi Kapoor

 6. Khuli Palak Mein Jhoota Gussa of Professor – As stated above, Shankar-Jaikishen earned Filmfare award for its compositions, and songs were extremely popular too.
 This romantic comedy was a huge hit and Shammi Kapoor bagged Filmfare nomination in the best actor category too.
 The movie included two solos of Rafi – Khuli Palak and E Gulbadan.
 Shailendra penned the lyrics.

-7. Badan Pe Sitare from Prince – This seditious song in Rafi’s voice was filmed on Vyjayanthimala and Shammi, and is a party number.
+7. Badan Pe Sitare from Prince – This sensuous song in Rafi’s voice was filmed on Vyjayanthimala and Shammi, and is a party number.
+We can see Shammiji trying to woo his heroine in this song, and he finally succeeds.
 As usual soundtrack was composed by the Shankar Jaikishan duo and sung by Rafi.
 Hasrat Jaipuri penned its very popular lyrics.
 The movie also included some chartbusters such as Thandi Thandi Hawa Mein, Muquabla Humse and Nazar Mein Bijli Ada Mein Shole.

 8. Deewana Mujhsa Nahin from Teesri Manzil – Teesri Manzil definitely can be counted among the top 10 albums of R. D. Burman, no doubt!
 Music was the real strength of this musical hit, and you can’t find even a weak track.
 This solo track featuring Shammi Kapoor and Asha Parekh was sung by none other than Rafi.
 Lyrics for all the six tracks of the music album were penned by Majrooh Sultanpuri.
 It was also the last Hussain film in which Mohammed Rafi sang all the songs, and by the era of 1970s Kishore dominated the scene and tunes were almost composed by R. D. Burman himself.